 "I felt them.
 Youja.
 Someone is watching us."

 "What?"
-Shin looked around, and then cursed.
-He should know by now that looking wasn't always the best option.
+Shin looked around, searching.
+After a moment, he cursed.
+He should know by now that looking with your physical eyes wasn't always the best option.
 He shut his eyes and listened.
 It was harder to sense when he was out and away from water, and he definitely wasn't even close to being Seiji's equal – no one on the team was – but he could still at least somewhat sense Youja out there.
 For a moment, there was nothing, and then he felt a slight presence.
 He opened his eyes and frowned, "So we didn't get them all after all.
 Should we suit up?"

 "Yeah.
 Whoever they are, they can't be up to any good.
 And if they're after us, we want to give them a decent fight, eh?"
-He reached into his pocket and crushed his armor crystal in his hand, as Shin did the same.
-A brief flash of green and blue light covered the area, and then they were both in their base armors.
+Seiji reached into his pocket and crushed his armor crystal in his hand, as Shin did the same.
+A brief flash of green and blue light covered the area, and then they were both in their sub-yoroi.

 To Seiji, the demonic presence had been like a crackling in his mind, marring the sky and energies of the earth in the air, and bumping painfully against his senses as he moved.
-Now the crackling grew, and he narrowed his eyes instinctively, focusing on the energy.
-Where was it coming from?
+Now the crackling grew, and he pressed his lips together as he tried to focus more on the energy.
+Where is it coming from?

 Saranbo looked around curiously.
 He had been able to feel the presence of two armors before, but now he barely sensed one.
 Odd.
 He materialized fully for a better look around the area, inspecting the odd contraption they had been near moments before.
 He saw no one there.

-When Seiji spotted him, he grabbed Shin's shoulder and pointed.
-Shin looked and saw a tall, large, frog-like ornately armored figure.
+When Seiji spotted the demon, he grabbed Shin's shoulder and pointed.
+Shin looked in that direction and froze.
 Its aura saturated the air.
-Even as Shin prepared for the fight, he felt a sadness fill his mind.
-They'd been right – it wasn't over for them.
-He glanced briefly at Seiji, and realized that the other youth shared the sentiment, despite what he'd said the previous evening.
+Even as Shin prepared for the fight, he felt a wave of disappointment fill his mind.
+We were right… it's not over, yet.
+He glanced at Seiji and realized that the other youth shared the sentiment, despite what he'd said the previous evening.
 Seiji's gaze hardened, though, and Shin felt his own resolve firm up as well.
-Mourning for a brief respite could wait.
-Now was the time to fight.

 "Come out little senshi!
 Come out and fight!"

-Shin and Seiji focused, murmuring the summons for their armors.
-The air around them glowed briefly as the energy gathered around them, then formed into the Halo and Torrent armors.
-Shin signaled that Seiji stay down, and the other senshi nodded and remained crouched as Shin crawled over the slope away from him.
+Shin and Seiji quietly summoned their armors.
+The air around them glowed briefly as the energy gathered around them, then formed into the Korin and Suiko armors.
+Shin signaled for Seiji to stay hidden, and the other senshi nodded in understanding and remained crouched as Shin crawled over the slope away from him.
 When he was a ways away, he stood up and called out, "Who are you?
 What do you want?"

-Saranbo turned to look at the blue senshi and raised his spear in a sort of mocking salute.
+Saranbo turned to look at the blue senshi and raised his weapon in a sort of mocking salute.
 "Ahh… so there you are.
 Where is your friend hiding?"

 Shin kept his expression focused and annoyed.
 This enemy had either been spying on them or could sense them.
 He didn't look like the typical Youja and certainly wasn't any of the Mashou, unless they'd had a drastic armor change.